First-Timers FAQs for Road Races

 Should I study the race course in advance?

-We recommend that you have some familiarity with the race course before starting, although volunteers will be directing you at major turns.
+We recommend that you familiarize yourself with the race course before starting, although volunteers or course markings will direct you at major turns.

 During your race